Property reliefs

 In the first year of the scheme, this means all ratepayers losing some or all of their small business rate relief or rural rate relief will see the increase in their bill capped at £600.
 The cash minimum increase is £600 per year thereafter.

-Relief has been automatically granted on the annual bill issued in March 2023.
+Relief has been automatically granted on the annual bill issued.
 Ratepayers remain in the supporting small businesses relief scheme for three years or until they reach the bill they would have paid without the scheme.

 Eligibility will be lost if the property falls vacant or becomes occupied by a charity.